audithunt/audithunt-docs/docs/How_to/how_to_prepare_repository.md

 sidebar_position: 1
 ---

-# How to preparing repository for Audit?
+# How to prepare repository for Audit?

 ## 1. Make Your Repository Public